Kitchen

 Remove small objects from lower shelves.
 These may pose a choking hazard.

-Fireplace Hearths should be padded or completely blocked off with a gate to protect your child from the hazards of falling, as well as the danger of the fire itself.
-Remove gas fireplace keys and put them out of reach of toddlers.
+Fireplace Hearths should be padded or completely blocked off with a gate.
+Padding helps protect your child from the hearth edge, while a gate protects babies from both the hearth edge and the danger of the fire itself.

 Stow logs, matches, and fireplace tools out of reach.